jackocnr/intl-tel-input/README.md

 **excludeCountries**
 Type: `Array` Default: `undefined`
-Don't display the countries you specify.
+In the dropdown, display all countries except the ones you specify here.

 **formatOnDisplay**
 Type: `Boolean` Default: `true`